 Referring to Catholic marriage, Pope Francis says: “It is not simply a ceremony that takes place “in” the Church, with flowers, clothes, photos.
 Christian marriage is a sacrament which takes place “in” the Church and which also “makes” the Church.
 Giving rise to a new family community. “

 Getting married in the Catholic Church requires work to be carried out at the parish of the future spouses.
 It is also necessary to follow a prenuptial course led by the priest who will bless the couple’s union on the wedding day.
 Church weddings then require the mandatory posting of religious publications and documents necessary for civil marriage.
 Therefore, you must prepare everything well to ensure the absolute perfection of one of the happiest days in a couple’s life.
 In particular, there are two aspects to pay special attention to the marriage documents and the requirements to celebrate it.

 Documents for celebrating a Catholic wedding

 The first step is to go to the parish to which you belong and organize an interview with the priest.
 He will be the one to recommend the activities necessary to prepare for the Catholic Wedding in the right way.
 Usually, three months are enough to organize everything.
-But starting as soon as possible is advisable to avoid unpleasant surprises.
+But starting as soon as possible would be best to avoid unpleasant surprises.
 Remember that the documents are valid for six months, so you have plenty of time to request them.